sendhilg/toy-robot-simulator/README.md

 The application is completed as a task following the requirements in [brief](BRIEF.md).

 ## Requirements
-The application was developed using python version 3.7.3
+The application was developed using python version 3.7.3 on a windows 10 machine.

 To check the version on your machine run the below command:

     $ python --version

-## Running the application
+## Cloning the project and running the application
 Clone the project from github.
-Change into the project directory toy_robot_simulator.
+Change into the project directory 'toy_robot_simulator'.

 The application can accept input from the command line or from an input file.

 To accept input from the command line, type the below, press enter and start entering commands:

-    $ python toy_robot
+    $ python -m toy_robot

 To accept input from an input file, create input file with the commands, type the below and press enter:

-    $ cat /path/to/input_file | python toy_robot
+    $ cat /path/to/input_file.txt | python -m toy_robot

+    Note:
+    On windows use the below command.
+    $ cat /path/to/input_file.txt | python.exe -m toy_robot

 Following commands are accepted at the command line.
-* `PLACE X,Y,FACING` will put the toy robot on the table in position X,Y and the facing direction.
+* `PLACE X,Y,FACING` will put the toy robot on the table in position X,Y and the facing direction(NORTH, SOUTH, WEST, EAST).
 * `MOVE` will move the toy robot one unit forward in the direction it is currently facing.
 * `LEFT` and `RIGHT` will rotate the robot 90 degrees in the specified direction.
 * `REPORT` will print the X,Y and FACING of the robot.